angx-system/angeliax/SCHEMA.md

 Querying operates within a connected base or library.
 No global search.
 Discovery is base to base through the partner chain, or directly through a steward's library address.

 A query that reaches across the partner chain works by enumeration: the querying base walks its own Partner Log to find every base it is connected to, directly or transitively, then queries each reachable base's own published index and combines the results locally.
 This happens as one action from the querying steward's side, without a separate step per base.
-A live, recursive search protocol across the whole chain — rather than this enumerate-then-query approach — is a larger feature and is not part of this specification.

 Both operational and commons nodes are queryable by: node type, location, signal type, timestamp, witness activity, referenced signal, built from, and signal text.